We may start therapy with wanting to solve our problems, but underneath lies a much deeper longing.

 Halfway through my own process, I began studying Jungian psychoanalysis.
 I learned, among other things, that lasting change—like anything that endures—takes time.
 I also learned that there is far more beneath the surface than we are taught to imagine, and that this inner world is worth knowing—not only because it helps us as individuals, but because it can open a deeper kind of connection.

-The connection with self and other lies at the core of Jungian analysis.
-Other being interpretable on many different levels, from the other within, to those around us and our more-than-human kin.
-Becoming aware of how we stand related co-arises from working with the deeper layers of the unconscious.
+This connection with self and other lies at the core of Jungian analysis.
+Other being interpretable on many different levels, from the other as therapist, to the other within, to all those around us and our more-than-human kin.
+Becoming aware of how we stand related co-arises from working with the deeper layers of the unconscious, and is a fundamental part of the way I work.

 -